MythBusters (2006 season): Cereal Nutrition

 A popular saying states that sugary cereal is less nutritious than its box.

 Note: Adam and Jamie admitted in an interview that they tried an earlier test of this myth using rats in cooperation with a university.
 However, of the three groups they used, they found that one of the rats in the group fed cardboard ate the others in the sample when they returned.
 The decision was later made by Discovery to leave the segment unaired.

 Steam Cannon

 A diagram by Leonardo da Vinci blueprints a steam-powered cannon that Archimedes supposedly built.

 The MythBusters Teeth Challenge

 This is also referred to as "Which has the whitest teeth."
 This myth was less a challenge than an inside joke.
 The MythBusters received many emails from fans complaining about Adam's brown teeth.
-It was not aired in the US.
+This was not aired in the US.
 However, on the Discovery Europe version, it is included in the episode.